sqlitebrowser/go-dbhub/README.md

 ### What works now

 * Run read-only queries (eg SELECT statements) on databases, returning the results as JSON
+* Return the list of databases in your account
 * List the names of tables, views, and indexes present in a database
 * List the columns present in a table or view, along with their details
 * List the branches of a database